MNaseerSubhani/TheEasyYolo/README.md

-## Upload the dataset to instance folder as structured bellow
+## Upload the dataset to instance's name folder
+After initilization the parameters of yolo, gather the dataset and label them according to yolo's label formating, and put the "data" folder in instance's name folder.
+The data structure should like this:

+    ├── data
+    ├────── train
+    ├──────── train
+    ├────── test

 ## Generate train.names file and add all the classes name